ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 # let pool = Task.setup_pool ~num_additional_domains:3
 val pool : Task.pool = <abstr>
 ```
-We have created a new task pool with three new domains.
+We have created a new *task pool* with three new domains.
 The parent domain is
 also part of this pool, thus making it a pool of four domains.
 After the pool is
-setup, we can use this pool to execute all tasks we want to run in parallel.
+setup, we can use it to execute all tasks we want to run in parallel.
 The
 `setup_pool` function requires us to specify the number of new domains to be
 spawned in the task pool.
-The ideal number of domains to initiate a task pool
+Ideally, the number of domains used to initiate a task pool
-with is equal to the number of cores available.
+will match the number of available cores.
 Since the parent domain also
 takes part in the pool, the `num_additional_domains` parameter should be one
 less than the number of available cores.

-Closing the task pool after execution of all tasks, though not strictly
+Although not strictly necessary, we highly recommended closing the task pool
-necessary, is highly recommended.
-This can be done as
+after execution of all tasks.
+This can be done as follows:

 ```ocaml
 # Task.teardown_pool pool
 ```

-Now the pool is deactivated and no longer usable, so make sure to do this only
+This deactivates the pool, so it's no longer usable.
+Make sure to do this only
 after all tasks are done.

-## Parallel for
+## Parallel_for

-`parallel_for` is a powerful primitive in the Task API which can be used to
+In the Task API, a powerful primitive called `parallel_for` can be used to
-parallelise computations that use for loops.
-It can scale well with very little
+parallelise computations used in `for` loops.
+It scales well with very little
 change to the sequential code.

-Let us consider the example of matrix multiplication.
+Consider the example of matrix multiplication.

-First, let us write down the sequential version of a function which performs
+First, write the sequential version of a function which performs
-matrix multiplication of two matrices and returns the result.
+matrix multiplication of two matrices and returns the result:

 ```ocaml
 let matrix_multiply a b =